omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 ### Sushi - OpenSDS Northbound Plugin Project

-OpenSDS NBP projects provides the Flex plugin and external storage provisioner for OpenSDS to be used as a southbound to Kubernetes.
-NBP also provides the plugin for CSI alpha version in Kubernetes 1.9 and serivce broker which is used for integration with Kubernetes Service Catalog.
+OpenSDS [Sushi](https://github.com/opensds/nbp) project provides the Flex plugin and external storage provisioner for OpenSDS to be used as a southbound to Kubernetes.
+Sushi also provides the plugin for CSI alpha version in Kubernetes 1.9 and serivce broker which is used for integration with Kubernetes Service Catalog.

 ### Play Around With OpenSDS Zealand